postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 1. Select **Monitors** in the left sidebar, and then select the plus **+** button.
 1. Select **Create an Uptime Monitor** in the right pane.
 1. For **Monitor name**, enter a descriptive name that will help you identify the monitor later.
 1. Enter the **URL** you want to monitor. *Uptime monitors can only monitor URLs, API endpoints, and websites that are publicly available over the internet.
-Only HTTP and HTTPS URLs are supported.*
+Only HTTP and HTTPS are supported.*
 1. Configure any optional details for the monitor:

     * **Recipients:** Add up to five members of your team to be notified when downtime occurs.